sardana-org/sardana/doc/source/devel/howto_recorders.rst

   You can find some examples in ``sardana.macroserver.recorders`` module.
 * Recorder classes are used to instantiate recorder objects in a scan.
   Every time a scan starts, in its preparation phase, a new recorder object gets created.
-Reversely, at the end of the scan the recerder object gets destroyed.
+Reversely, at the end of the scan the recorder object gets destroyed.
 If you need to keep a long lived objects in your recorder you may consider using the :term:`singleton pattern`

 Configuration
 -------------